theNewFlesh/flatiron/sphinx/intro.rst

 Introduction
 ============

-A library of custom computer vision models.
+A library of computer vision models and a streamlined framework for training them.

 See `documentation <https://thenewflesh.github.io/flatiron/>`__ for details.